Moral psychology: Moral values

 Psychologist Shalom Schwartz defines individual values as "conceptions of the desirable that guide the way social actors (e.g. organisational leaders, policymakers, individual persons) select actions, evaluate people at events, and explain their actions and evaluations."
 Cultural values form the basis for social norms, laws, customs and practices.
 While individual values vary case by case (a result of unique life experience), the average of these values point to widely held cultural beliefs (a result of shared cultural values).

 Kristiansen and Hotte reviewed many research articles regarding people's values and attitudes and whether they guide behavior.
 With the research they reviewed and their own extension of Ajzen and Fishbein's theory of reasoned action, they conclude that value-attitude-behavior depends on the individual and their moral reasoning.
 Another issue that Kristiansen and Hotte discovered through their research was that individuals tended to "create" values to justify their reactions to certain situations, which they called the "value justification hypothesis".
 Their theory is comparable to Jonathan Haidt's social intuitionist theory, where individuals justify their intuitive emotions and actions through post-hoc moral reasoning.

 Kristiansen and Hotte also found that independent selves had actions and behaviors that are influenced by their own thoughts and feelings, but Interdependent selves have actions, behaviors and self-concepts that were based on the thoughts and feelings of others.
 Westerners have two dimensions of emotions, activation and pleasantness.
 The Japanese have one more, the range of their interdependent relationships.
 Markus and Kitayama found that these two different types of values had different motives.
 Westerners, in their explanations, show self-bettering biases.
 Easterners, on the other hand, tend to focus on "other-oriented" biases.

 Moral foundations theory

 Moral foundations theory, first proposed in 2004 by Jonathan Haidt and Craig Joseph, attempts to explain the origins of and variation in human moral reasoning on the basis of innate, modular foundations.
 Notably, moral foundations theory has been used to describe the difference between the moral foundations of political liberals and political conservatives.
 Haidt and Joseph expanded on previous research done by Shweder and his three ethics theory.
 Shweder's theory consisted of three moral ethics: the ethics of community, autonomy, and divinity.
+Haidt and Joseph's original formulation proposed four candidate foundations (suffering, hierarchy, reciprocity, and purity).
 Haidt and Graham took this theory and extended it to discuss the five psychological systems that more specifically make up the three moral ethics theory.
 These Five Foundations of Morality and their importance vary throughout each culture and construct virtues based on their emphasized foundation.